 Polyols: apricots, avocado, cherries, mushrooms, sugar alcohols like sorbitol and mannitol

 For most people, eating FODMAPs is not a big deal – perhaps a feeling of fullness after eating and normal passing of gas.
 But for people with a sensitive and irritable gut, it can be problematic.

-- a reduced production of enzymes in the small intestine that are responsible for breaking FODMAPs down for absorption (e.g. people with lactose intolerance have a lower production of the lactase enzyme);
+- Reduced production of enzymes in the small intestine that are responsible for breaking FODMAPs down for absorption (e.g. people with lactose intolerance have a lower production of the lactase enzyme);

-- a reduced capacity to transport some FODMAPS across the gut wall.
+- Reduced capacity to transport some FODMAPS across the gut wall.